yoterel/casper/README.md

 ## Usage

+Please set the following environment variable before running any of the following commands:

+- `PYTHONHOME` should be a path to the python interpreter with numpy and mediapipe installed e.g.:

+`set PYTHONHOME=C:/Users/sens/AppData/Local/Programs/Python/Python311`

 - to run casper in sandbox mode (this will allow you to perform any task that was described in the paper):

   `casper.exe`